Fractured Magic: Chapter Twenty-Eight

 Riordan’s thin lips pressed together.
 “I am.”

+“You know?”
+Maebhe asked before she could stop herself, tone accusatory.
 Kieran shot her a horrified look, but Riordan only glanced between the twins with mild curiosity.
 “Your sister?” he guessed.

 Before Kieran could answer, Maebhe dropped into another hasty bow.
 “Maebhe Cairn, Your Highness.
-Kieran, Íde, and I just returned from a holiday in Gallontea, where your people are being rounded up and thrown in prisons.”
+Kieran, Íde, and I just returned from a holiday in Gallonten, where your people are being rounded up and thrown in prisons.”

 Riordan stared at her, looked her slowly up and down.
 Also at odds with his appearance, his eyes were bright.
 “Explain yourself, Ms. Cairn.”

 It was Kieran who answered, taking a step back in front of his sister.
-“Shortly after the Nochdvors arrived in Gallontea, we were ambushed in our hotel by Gallontean Police.
+“Shortly after the Nochdvors arrived in Gallonten, we were ambushed in our hotel by Gallontean Police.
 Maebhe escaped, but Íde and I were taken to Unity Island, where we were questioned by Unity officials.
 They thought we were spies.”

 From there, Kieran went on to explain their questioning, escape, and the journey through Lyryma.
-When he reached the end of the story, Íde fumbled in her bag for the newspaper they’d brought with them from Gallontea, one of many that blamed Orean for Nochdvor’s disappearance.
+When he reached the end of the story, Íde fumbled in her bag for the newspaper they’d brought with them from Gallonten, one of many that blamed Orean for Nochdvor’s disappearance.
 She offered it up to the king alongside Roman’s letter.
 King Riordan took the papers with him to one of the windows, his back to the group while he read.
 Over his shoulder, the whole valley was visible.
 Maebhe wondered if Riordan had been here, looking out at Illyon, the day the alfar king had been kidnapped.

 “It was Egil who rescued us.
 The frìth confirmed it.
 He’s alive, and that letter is from him,” Kieran said.
 “It explains everything he knows about Unity’s plan.”